rcantini/BERT_text_classification/README.md

-# Play with BERT!
-Text classification using Huggingface and Tensorflow
+# Play with BERT!</br>Text classification using Huggingface and Tensorflow

 How to fine-tune a BERT classifier using the Huggingface <a href="https://huggingface.co/transformers/quicktour.html">Transformers</a> library and Keras+Tensorflow.